GOT QUESTIONS?

 This event is a not-for-profit event and has been philanthropically supported in its organisation.

-• The winner will be awarded a £10,000 grant and a gong for their efforts.
+• The winner will be awarded a grant, a certificate and a gong for their efforts.

 Finalists will each have mentorship to finesse their pitch and get to deliver it to some of the industries most influential stakeholders and each .

-• Doors open for the 12 finalists at 11am on the 26th November at the Royal Geographical Society.
+• Doors open for the 16 finalists in the morning on the 27th of November at the Royal Geographical Society.

-From 1pm, finalists, attendees and judges will meet in the impressive seated auditorium to hear from three highly acclaimed individuals who will share their own insights into the Future of Food from their own diverse perspectives.
+Then, finalists, attendees and judges will meet in the impressive seated auditorium to hear from the 16 highly acclaimed individuals who will share their own insights into the Future of Food from their own diverse perspectives.
 This could be land, sea, air and possibly even space!

 Following this, judges will preside and a popular vote will be cast.
-The top three teams will be announced and invited to the auditorium for a four minute presentation along with a Q&A with the judges.
+The top three teams will be announced.
 Questions from the audience are encouraged, along with any opportunities for debate.

-At 4:30pm, the winner of Future of Food will be heralded with the £10,000 prize grant and gong.
+At 4:30pm, the winner of Future of Food will be heralded with the prizes.
 All finalists will receive a certificate and much recognition on our social media pages and amongst the food industry.

 • JUDGING CRITERIA